paulness/scratchpad/README.md

 # scratchpad

-A scratchpad for testing various docker build environments from CircleCI using the SSH functionality.
+A scratchpad for interactively testing various commands inside docker images.
+Makes use of the CircleCI Virtual Machine SSH functionality.